ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.jsoneditor.clone.md

 ## Editor.JsonEditor.clone() method

-Deep clones a supplied JSON value, applying all editor rules and a default or optionally supplied context
+Deep clones a supplied [JSON value](./ts-json.jsonvalue.md)<!-- -->, applying all editor rules and a default or optionally supplied context

 **Signature:**